-Banco de la Producción S.A. (also known as Produbanco) is the third largest Ecuadorian bank by assets.
-Incorporated in 1978 and based in Quito, it provides a wide array of products and services including bank accounts, personal and auto loans, mortgages, credit cards, business loans, investments, SME banking, cash management, trade services, private banking, online banking and payment services, among others.
-It serves over 700,000 clients through a network of more than 100 branches, 300 ATMs and 1,470 kiosks.
-The Bank has total assets of US$4.4 billion and credit portfolio of US$2.7 billion.
-The company operates as a subsidiary of Promerica Financial Corporation (or Grupo Promerica), an important regional financial group with 2 million customers, 12,400 employees and operations in nine Latin American countries including Panama, Ecuador, the Dominican Republic, Guatemala, Nicaragua, Costa Rica, Cayman Islands, Honduras and El Salvador.
-Terrabank N.A., based in Miami, Florida USA, is an affiliate bank of Promerica Group.
+Banco de la Producción S.A. is the third largest Ecuadorian bank by assets.
+Based in Quito, it offers bank accounts, personal and auto loans, mortgages, credit cards, business loans, investments, SME banking, cash management, trade services, private banking, online banking and payment services through a network of over 100 branches and 300 ATMs.
+It operates as a subsidiary of Promerica Financial Corp., a regional financial group with operations in Ecuador, Panama, the Dominican Republic, El Salvador, Guatemala, Honduras, Costa Rica, Cayman Islands, and Nicaragua.

 Banco de Guayaquil